root-foundation/root/README.md

 To justify this vision, let’s first understand the nature of human activity, specifically objectively valuable activity.

-Activity resembles a recursive tree structure.
+Activity resembles a recursive tree structure[^2].
 Each node of the tree represents an activity.
 Every activity can be broken down into sub-activities that each can be further divided into more sub-activities, thus forming a tree.
 Activities that are closer (via the tree path) are more similar: skill in one is more likely to translate to skill in the other.

 Each activity (i.e., node) has a notion of “game complexity”: the number of possible states for that activity.
 For example: assembly work is less complex due to limited possibilities, whereas product design is far more complex due to exponentially more possibilities.
 Within the tree, sub-activities will have exponentially lesser complexity than their parent, because the complexity of an activity is at least as much as the sum of complexity of all of its descendents (which themselves scale exponentially with depth).

 We observe that more complex activities yield more extreme outcomes.
 E.g., outcomes for product design are far more extreme than outcomes for assembly work.
 Similarly, in popular board games, Go is far more complex than Chess, and thus Go has far more extreme outcomes than Chess. [x].
 In some cases, even if an activity will eventually yield extreme outcomes, if leverage is low (it takes a long time to make each move), we may not notice extreme outcomes until much later.

-Change[^2] is a process that updates the tree by:
+Change[^3] is a process that updates the tree by:

 1. pruning low-complexity activities.
 2. adding new activities and sub-activities.